 For even the most seasoned tourist, flying can sometimes be a challenging mode of travel.
 With so many people and planes arriving and departing every day, navigating the airport can seem overwhelming, especially to first-time flyers.
-Being well-prepared can make the difference between an easy and harrowing trip through the airport.
+Being well-prepared with an arsenal of airline flight hacks can make the difference between an easy and harrowing trip through the airport.

 To get through U.S. airports faster, you can apply for TSA pre-check.
 For a five-year membership, you can get through security without needing to remove your shoes, jacket, belt, liquids or laptop.
 More than 93% of TSA pre-check passengers waited only five minutes or less.